Redox Reactions in Living Systems

 The second phase is the preparatory reaction phase.
 This phase is so called because it prepares the substrate molecule that will enter the citric acid cycle.
 Here, each of the two pyruvate molecules is broken down from a 3-carbon molecule to a 2-carbon acetyl molecule.
 In the process, a carbon dioxide molecule is released.
 Each pyruvate molecule binds with co-enzyme A to produce acetyl CoA.
 Carbon dioxide is released, an NAD+ is again reduced to NADH.

 The last phase of the cellular respiration is the electron transport chain.
 Here, the NADH and FADH2 produced in the previous phases enter the electron transport chain.
-Each NADH molecule that enter the chain results to production of three ATP molecules while each FADH2 can produce two ATP molecules.
-The two NADH molecules produced in the cytosol during glycolysis sometimes do not account for production of ATP as it sometimes cannot enter the mitochondria.
-In some instances where it can enter, each NADH pass through a shuttle mechanism which requires use of one ATP molecule.
-This reduces the net output of the process.
+Each NADH molecule that enter the chain results in the production of three ATP molecules while each FADH2 can produce two ATP molecules.
+The two NADH molecules produced in the cytosol during glycolysis sometimes do not account for production of ATP as NADH cannot enter the mitochondria.
+It requires a transport system.
+Instead of NADH directly entering the mitochondria, there are electron shuttle systems that accept electrons from cytosolic NADH, enter the mitochondria, and give up the electrons to electron acceptors in the mitochondrial matrix.
+This requires the use of one ATP molecule, thus reducing the net output of the process.

 The whole process of cellular respiration can produce a total of 36-38 ATP molecules per glucose molecule.
 For the glycolysis, 2 ATP molecules are produced plus two moles of NADH which when they enter the electron transport chain produces 4 or 6 ATP molecules.
 The preparatory stage produces 2 NADH molecules which enter the electron transport chain and produce a total of six more ATP molecules.
 The citric acid cycle produces 2 ATP molecules plus 6 NADH and 2 FADH2 molecules.
 When the NADH and FADH2 produced in the citric acid cycle enters the electron transport chain, 22 more ATP molecules are produced.